oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 Before running the client app, install the dependencies: `yarn install`.

 Go ahead and run the client using `yarn serve`.
 Make sure your resource server is still running, as well.
-If it’s not, run it using `./gradlew bootRun`.
+If it's not, run it using `./gradlew bootRun`.

 Open a browser and navigate to `http://localhost:8080`.